-I have had a lifelong passion for travel and during my travelling life I have been lucky enough to visit over 70 countries on all seven continents.
+An inveterate traveller I have been lucky enough to visit over 70 countries on all seven continents.
 Some of my greatest adventures have included a seven month trip through Africa, crossing the Sahara, taking a local boat up the River Congo, trekking in several regions of the Himalaya and a cruise along the Antarctic Peninsula.

 Throughout my education I indulged my interest in all things scientific and graduated with a degree in Mathematics with Physics from the University of Sussex where I also became an active member (and eventually chairman) of the University's Astronomical Society.
 My main interest lies in making lunar and planetary observations.

-Professionally I’m now fortunate to combine my two passions of travel and astronomy.
+I consider myself to be very fortunate to combine my two passions of travel and astronomy.

 What is your most memorable travel experience?

 Travelling to the remote Atoll of Hao in French Polynesia to view the Total Solar Eclipse with a group of 125 astronomers in July 2010 - a trip I'll never forget for many reasons!
-We set up a temporary camp which was home for a week and had great viewing conditions for the eclipse - The diamond ring at third contact was stunning.
+We set up a temporary camp which was my home for a week and had great viewing conditions for the eclipse - The diamond ring at third contact was particularly stunning.